 Planes, Canes & Automobiles: Latest Book by Val Grubb

-Most people don’t like the stress involved with planning a day trip with their aging loved ones, let alone traveling to exotic places.
+Most people don’t like the stress involved with planning a day trip with their aging loved ones, let alone traveling with seniors to exotic places.
 Read this interview to discover why you shouldn’t be discouraged — but instead be inspired — to have a wonderful time and create invaluable memories.

 Planes, Canes and Automobiles